sluberriaga/mini-account/README.md

 # Account

 This project is a webapp that manages an account balance and transactions.

-Transactions can be credits or debits anda are stored on a ledger for traceability.
+Transactions can be credits or debits and are stored on a in-memory ledger.

 ## Instructions